 We, as humans, are afraid of many things, sometimes developing severe phobias.
-So, what are the hidden causes of fear?
+So, what are the hidden causes of our fear?
 What are the reasons for these reactions?

 When I was a little girl, I was afraid of the forest surrounding my house, but only at night.
 During the day, I ran through the woods without a care in the world.
 What made the difference between my time in the forest during the day, and my fear of what lurked there in the darkness.
 It’s strange if you think about it.
-What are these causes of fear?
+What are the causes of this fear?

 Upon analyzing my fears, I come to a conclusion.
 I am afraid of the unknown.
 Since it was dark in the forest when I was afraid, this meant I could not see what dwelled there.
 It’s safe to say that the darkness covers the unknown and these unknown things cause feelings of fear.
 As an adult, I still suffer from the fear of the unknown, and many of us do.